mulecram/kxusbc2/firmware/README.md

 The ATtiny3226 has a one-wire UPDI interface for programming and debugging.
 The KXUSBC2 board provides this on a 3-pin 2.54 mm header on the backside, along with Vcc (3.3 V) and GND.
 The header doesn't actually need to be soldered – the middle pad is slightly offset/staggered, so one can get a good-enough interference fit by simply sticking a pin header through the holes for a temporary connection to the debugger.
 Call it a poor man's (or hobbyist-friendly) Tag-Connect 😂 This can be used directly with a NanoUPDI or a UPDI Friend, thus providing a programming solution for less than $10.

 There is also a serial interface on a separate 3-pin header (also staggered), wired to the MCU's hardware USART, as UPDI does not support debug console output.
 Note that the levels there are 3.3 V, not RS-232.

+Aside from command line tools like AVRDUDE that can be used to program the firmware and EEPROM, there is also a web-based programmer at https://manuelkasper.github.io/kxusbc2/programmer/ that can flash firmware updates and allows UI-based configuration of the various settings.

 ## Configuration